modelum/AgileSchemaEvolver/README.md

    val customArgs = newArrayList("-i", "models/sql/Umugram.orion", "-o", "models/sql/code-generated")
    ```

-# How execute workflows with Orion
+# How ro run workflows with Orion
 You need configure the codeql-config.yml to specificate the code to analyze.

 1. An orion file must be created and placed in the root of the repository, for example `Umugram.orion`.